 Unfortunately we have not made the Student Journal available digitally this year.
 We hope to do so in the future.

 Yes!
-This makes the programme very easy to deliver remotely or in a classroom setting.
+This makes the programme very easy to deliver.
 The Teaching Pack is Digital.
 You can download and print if you wish, but most teachers use their online account as their database for Wellbeing for the year.
 Students have a physical copy Student Journal to record their learning - more details are available here!

 Yes and no!
 If you do not have access to the internet in your school, you can download the lessons to your device from a wifi zone in advance of your class and then have them available for your lesson.